mfrans1/mfrans1.github.io/_pages/JetLag.md

 **Can I get involved?**<br>

 Yes!
 We'd love to hear your thoughts.
 You can reach out to us via the mailing list (once you've subscribed, email: jetlag-owner (at) lists (dot) fas (dot) harvard (dot) edu) or directly via my professional email (lrivoire (at) fas (dot) harvard (dot) edu).
-You can also request that JetLag be applied to a model output or reanalysis or your choosing –we want JetLag to be useful to your specific purposes!
+You can request that JetLag be applied to a model output or reanalysis or your choosing –we want JetLag to be useful to your specific purposes!
 Subject to computing constraints and demand, of course.